 Come to us with your theatrical needs to enhance your production with well over 1,500 backdrops, drapes, lames and scrims to choose from.
-We are here to serve all your backdrop and scenic design needs with over 120 years of experience and expertise.
+We are here to serve all your backdrop and scenic design needs using our years of experience and expertise.

 Please call or email us with any questions you may have regarding drop availability or styles not shown.
 You may also browse our extensive online catalogue to sample hundreds of our backdrops available for rental.

 We offer you reliable service at competitive prices.
 Our professional backdrops are lightweight, easy to hang and can be shipped direct to your door!

 Our extensive collection of original Backdrops are the perfect addition for school productions, social and corporate events, dance recitals and can be rented or purchased for:

 - Television Shows

 - Colleges and Universitie

 For your “Show of Shows”, depend on us for high quality backdrops.